First, let me tell you where I got such a large list of vegetables:

 Started by a man and his wife and a father some years ago; there’s one in Fremont, California.
 They are a fast food chain with fabulist Chinese food and are located in other cities and countries.

 Their Chinese food is different from Chinese restaurants that I’ve eaten in past years, which was great, but they’re also great.

 Now let me comment on some of Panda Express’s great food.

 - Honey Walnut Shrimp

-At Panda Express’s restaurants, you walk up to a counter that the food is separated by glass, you point to the food you want, and a person in the back of the counter puts the food into a box.
-Then walking to the pay area, you pay for the food picked out, and the box is given to you, and you are on your merry way home.
+At Panda Express’s restaurants, you walk up to a counter where the food is separated by glass, you point to the food you want, and a person at the back of the counter puts the food into a box.
+Then walking to the pay area, you pay for the food picked out, the box is given to you, and you are on your merry way home.

-My daughter Cherie brought over a great dinner the other night, A New York steak and a baking potato along with sauteed onions, The New York Steak she seasoned with Lawry’s Seasoning Salt and garlic salt, it was great.
+My daughter Cherie brought over a great dinner the other night, A New York steak and a baking potato along with sauteed onions:

 The red onion, when you’re cutting up one on a cutting board, will probably draw tears but will add great flavor to a stew or some soups.
-The red onion also will make a great sauteed onion to add more flavor to a steak.
+The red onion also will make great sauteed onions to add more flavor to a steak.

 Have a salad with those Vegetables that make a great salad, and start planning on which Vegetables you’ll have for dinner that night.